 As we can see here, failure to comply with GDPR has led to enormous fines.

-This is purely to demonstrate that failure to comply with data protection laws does not go unpunished.
-Fines are severe in some cases, so much so that it can threaten not only the reputation of an organisation but their very existence.
+These are just a few examples demonstrating that failure to comply with data protection laws does not go unpunished.
+Fines are severe and in some cases, so much so that it can threaten not only the reputation of an organisation but their very existence.

 It is not only huge enterprises that are being hit with fines.
 Now, UK businesses must comply with local data protection laws, European data protection institutions such as the Spanish AEPD.

 Fines to small(er) businesses are far more aggressive.
 Don’t think that because you’re not a behemoth, you’ll be exempt from data protection fines, or treated more leniently.